 Accessibility: Installation of curb, sidewalks, and crash rated barrier rails at the bridge, and bike lane will greatly improve accessibility for pedestrians and bicyclists.
 Additionally, the Santa Ana River Trail connects to both the northbound and the southbound sides of Fairview Street at the southern end of the bridge for pedestrians and bicyclists.

-The City of Santa Ana (City), which is the California Environmental Quality Act (CEQA) lead agency, has prepared a Draft Initial Study/Mitigated Negative Declaration (IS/MND) in accordance with the CEQA guidelines for the proposed improvement of Fairview Street between 19th Street to 16th Street in the City of Santa Ana.
+The City of Santa Ana (City), which is the California Environmental Quality Act (CEQA) lead agency, has prepared the Initial Study/Mitigated Negative Declaration (IS/MND) in accordance with the CEQA guidelines for the proposed improvement of Fairview Street between 19th Street to 16th Street in the City of Santa Ana.
 The IS/MND analyzed the following environmental resource areas: air quality, cultural resources, geology and soils, greenhouse gas emissions, hazards and hazardous materials, hydrology and water quality, land use, noise, population and housing, transportation and traffic, and utilities and service systems.
 The Draft IS/MND analysis identified that the proposed project would result in minimal environmental impacts related to noise, air quality and traffic during construction.
 All impacts were found to be less than significant with mitigation measures incorporated.
 The City will assist impacted property owners to relocate pursuant to the Uniform Relocation Assistance and Real Property Acquisition Policies Act of 1970 during the right-of-way phase.

 - May 22, 2018 – Artesia-Pillar General Meeting @ George Washington Carver Elementary.
 Announcement of upcoming Public Works project to replace Fairview Street Bridge and widen Fairview Street from four lanes to six lanes.